Audio-Visual Deception Detection: DOLOS Dataset and Parameter-Efficient Crossmodal Learning: Conclusion

 \section{Conclusion}

 In this paper, we introduced DOLOS, the largest gameshow deception dataset with fine-grained audio-visual feature annotations.
 We also proposed Parameter-Efficient Crossmodal Learning, where the UT-Adapter learns temporal attention for both visual and audio modalities, and the PAVF module captures correlation information between audio and visual modalities.
 We benchmarked our dataset on the existing deception detection approaches.
 Extensive experiments showed that DOLOS has better quality than the Box of Lies and PECL model achieved better results on DOLOS and can be applied to other deceptive content.

-In the future, we will also investigate language modality and other open issues such as domain generalization in deception detection.
-We hope our work can inspire the community and attract more attention to the deception detection task.
+\textbf{Ethical Consideration.}\quad Deception detection research is crucial in credibility assessment, anti-frauds, border security, etc. However, the misuse of deception detection may cause potential negative impacts such as privacy invasion, discrimination, and/or harmful surveillance.
+This work was completed under an ethics clearance (IRB-2022-901).
+Data was collected from YouTube under the fair use policy and the subjects are public personalities.

+\textbf{Acknowledgments.}\quad This work was done at Rapid-Rich Object Search (ROSE) Lab, EEE, Nanyang Technological University.
+This research is supported in part by the NTU-PKU Joint Research Institute (a collaboration between the Nanyang Technological University and Peking University that is sponsored by a donation from the Ng Teng Fong Charitable Foundation), and the DSO National Laboratories, Singapore, under the project agreement No. DSOCL21238.

 { }